-Best Payment Gateways For Shopify Integration - Top Options Guide
+Best Payment Gateway For Shopify Integration - Top Alternative Options Guide

 If you're running an online store on Shopify, choosing the right payment gateway is essential for your success.
-A payment gateway securely collects a shopper's financial information and transfers money from their account to yours, ensuring smooth and secure transactions.
-With numerous payment gateways available, each offering unique advantages and disadvantages, selecting the best one can be overwhelming.
+It securely collects a shopper's financial information and transfers money from their account to yours, ensuring smooth and secure transactions.
+With many available, each offering unique advantages and disadvantages, selecting the best Shopify payment provider one can be overwhelming.

-We thought we’d make it all easier for you by rounding up the top payment gateways for Shopify, ranked by their use case, pros & cons, and pricing.
+We thought we’d make it all easier for you by rounding up the top payment gateways for Shopify (both built-in and third-party), ranked by their use case, pros & cons, and pricing.

-Oh, and if you’re considering headless Shopify development, you’ll find relevant information here, too.
+Oh, and if you’re considering headless Shopify development, you’ll find relevant information on integrating it with the best payment method here, too.

 Let’s go!